Cyrus Mann

 Cyrus Leon Mann Jr. (April 2, 1956 – October 15, 2022) was an American professional basketball player.

 Biography

-He was selected by the Boston Celtics in the 4th round (72nd pick overall) of the 1975 NBA Draft.
+He was selected by the Boston Celtics in the 4th round (72nd pick overall) of the 1975 NBA draft.
 He played four years in the Philippines for the Crispa Redmanizers in the Philippine Basketball Association.
 In 1982, Mann staged a comeback with the Continental league champions Detroit Spirits, the 6-10 center averaged 7.8 points and 7.6 rebounds and was ranked seventh in the league in rebounding and second in blocked shots during the CBA playoffs.
+He won the CBA championship with the Spirits in 1983.

 Mann died from COVID-19 at Henry Ford Hospital in Detroit, at age 66.